Deadline Day: Who will Premier League clubs sign?

 Sheffield United

-Sky Sports News reporter Tim Thornton: "Sheffield United have already made two signings in this transfer window and are hoping to add at least two more.
+Sky Sports News reporter Tim Thornton: "Sheffield United have already made three signings in this transfer window and are hoping to add at least one more.

 "Sheffield United are also closing in on a deal to sign Dutch striker Richairo Zivkovic.
 Chris Wilder has allowed Callum Robinson to join West Brom on loan until the end of the season, and is looking to add some more pace to his attacking options.